Practice A Powerful Fun Ancient Ritual

 Preserving food is an ancient ritual that remains popular today.
-This concept is one of the key tenements of Mindful Eating Everyday®.
-At the end of the growing season I have fond memories of canning everything: cherries, tomatoes, green beans, pickles and corn.
+This concept is one of the key tenants of Mindful Eating Everyday®.
+At the end of the growing season I have fond, loving memories of canning with my grandmother.
+We laughed, talked, she told stories and we canned cherries, tomatoes, green beans, pickles and corn.
 We also froze many fruits and vegetables; peaches, corn, peas, and peppers.
 Many of our neighbors were experts in drying food to preserve this precious gift.
 The ritual of canning brings up memories of neighbors, family, work, and lots of fun.

 Preservation of food was critical for the survival of tribes and communities.
 Throughout history we have learned better methods of canning, freezing, and drying food so we can enjoy the nutritional goodness of our food later in the year.

-Many of us today do not know how to can or preserve food because grocery stores have readily accessible food.
+Many of you may not know how to can or preserve food because grocery stores have readily accessible food.
 I invite you to join our community of people who love to preserve food for those cold winter nights when we conjure up delicious soups and bake yummy peach cobbler with our summer treasures.

 - Ritual: One of my most loving times of laughter I had with my grandmothers was canning with them.
 It was so much fun to pick cherries and stay with my granny and can for the week.
 We laughed, stayed up late, and she rocked me to sleep.